 In 2021, EuroSkills will take place in Austria for the first time in the competition’s history – the venue will be Graz.
 The EuroSkills 2020 team is working tirelessly to make the European Skills Championships an unforgettable experience.
 At the same time, it is to be an opportunity to make vocational training more attractive in the long term and to counteract the shortage of skilled workers by highlighting various career opportunities.
 The overriding goal is to anchor the skills idea in the hearts of as many people as possible so that it will be carried on beyond 2021.

 The focus of EuroSkills 2020 is on vocational competition.
 All eyes will be on the 650 or so international participants who will give their best in a three-day competition to win one of the coveted medals for their nation.
 The competition itself consists of 6 different professional categories and about 45 professions.
 Each profession is given its own competition area where the young professionals can show off their talent.

-Around 650 participants will be competing for the EuroSkills title in about 45 different trades or skills in the following categories:
+Participants will be competing for the title in the following categories: